 Gerhard was lost and miserable, flustered by common non-rural tasks like finding the post office — and he was poorly prepared for the academics.
 (The oldest Mueller children received “barely mediocre” instruction at the one-room schoolhouse in Freedom, according to his sister Frieda.)
 He found Concordia poorly run, supervision lax, and life in the dormitories cruel and “un-Christian.”
 He stuck it out for two years, then simply walked away — fled — in his third year.
 His sister Erna found him sitting in the chicken coop, gathering strength to speak with his father.
 Opa did not force him to return; Gerhard finished his studies at Waldorf Consolidated High School, where he played basketball and graduated as valedictorian.

-That summer — 1922 — Gerhard struck out on his own, planning to hitchhike to California.
-He made it to central Nebraska before he ran out of money and enthusiasm and so turned back for home.
+That summer — 1924 — Gerhard struck out on his own, planning to hitchhike to California.
+He sent a postcard home from Sioux Falls, South Dakota, and made it to York, Nebraska, about 40 miles west of Lincoln, where he ran out of money and enthusiasm.
+He turned back for home and arrived at Freedom in late July.
 That fall, he entered Doctor Martin Luther College in New Ulm, intending to become a Lutheran teacher.
 Men who studied to become teachers received free tuition at D.M.L.C. then.
 He did well with his studies, except for music, as dutifully noted on his

 diploma.
 Largely because he could neither conduct a choir nor play the organ, he received a difficult placement at a one-room school in Lake Mills, Wisconsin, upon graduation in 1926.